 Plant/ food based Japanese ingredients are key to the WASO range, giving it a more natural focus.
 Some of the key ingredients in the WASO range are:

-Ninjin (carrot) – the moisturizers infused with the power of carrots nourishes skin, and keeps it feeling soft and plump.
+Ninjin (carrot) – this moisturizer infused with the power of carrots nourishes skin, and keeps it feeling soft and plump.

-Biwa no ha (loquat leaf) – the moisturizers infused with the power of loquat leaves, hydrate and mattify skin so it has less visible pores and suppresses shine.
+Biwa no ha (loquat leaf) – infused with the power of loquat leaves, this moisturizer both hydrates and mattifies the skin so pores are less obvious and reduces shine.

 Tofu – the skin smoother infused with the power of soy lecithin, refreshes skin so you can feel its smoothness immediately.